 You may already have queues that you use to target jobs to FME Engines based on existing Queue Control rules.
-When specified explicitly in a Run Workspace directive, those same queues can run jobs on remote engine services, effectively bypassing queue control rules.
+When specified explicitly in a Run Workspace directive, those same queues can run jobs on Remote Engines Services, effectively bypassing queue control rules.
 Alternatively, you can create new queues and use those instead.
 To create new queues, select the Queues tab, and click New.

-Create a Remote Engine Services Connection and Associate it with Queues
+Create a Remote Engines Service Connection and Associate it with Queues